-In line with the guidance suggested under ASC 450, Contingencies and ASC 730, Research and Development, all research and development expenses will be expensed as incurred.
+In line with the guidance suggested under ASC 450, Contingencies and ASC 730, Research and Development, all research and development costs will be expensed as incurred.
 Development and regulatory milestone payments are accounted for by estimating the probability of milestone achievement.
-If and when products are commercialized and net sales are realized, royalties of net sales for each product will be a selling expense.